Richard Goodwin Keats: Command

 Being based in Portsmouth under the orders of Lord Hood he sat under his lordship's presidency on the famous Court Martial of the mutineers who had taken from Lieutenant William Bligh in the Pacific Ocean in 1789.
 He commissioned in 1793 as the newly appointed flag-captain to the Duke of Clarence but was to be disappointed when the Board of Admiralty determined that it would be inappropriate for the Prince to be in command and recalled him to London, such that Keats and the London sailed without him in Lord Howe's squadron.
-The London was paid off in March 1794.
+London was paid off in March 1794.